-Lichon v Morse, 327 Mich App 375; 933 NW2d 506, 339972 (March 14, 2019), lv gtd, Mich ) (September 18, 2019).
-In split decision, COA held sexual harassment claim was not covered by arbitration provision in employee handbook.
-Because arbitration provision limits scope of arbitration to only claims that are "related to" plaintiffs' employment, and because sexual assault by employer or supervisor cannot be related to their employment, arbitration provision is inapplicable to their claims against Morse and Morse firm. "[C]entral to our conclusion ... is the strong public policy that no individual should be forced to arbitrate his or her claims of sexual assault."
-O'Brien dissent said parties agreed to arbitrate "any claim against another employee" for "discriminatory conduct" and plaintiffs' claims arguably fall within scope of arbitration agreement.
+Previously, in now vacated Lichon v Morse, 327 Mich App 375; 933 NW2d 506, 339972 (2019), COA split decision, COA held sexual harassment claim was not covered by arbitration provision in employee handbook.
+Because arbitration provision limited scope of arbitration only to claims related to plaintiffs' employment, and because sexual assault by employer or supervisor cannot be related to employment, arbitration provision was inapplicable to claims against Morse and law firm. "[C]entral to our conclusion ... is the strong public policy that no individual should be forced to arbitrate his or her claims of sexual assault."
+O'Brien COA dissent said parties agreed to arbitrate "any claim against another employee" for "discriminatory conduct" and claims that arguably fell within scope of arbitration agreement.